mbasaglia/glaxnimate/docs/docs/ui/shapes.md

 The X-shaped handle in the middle allows you to change the anchor point around which other transformations are performed.

-The Circle on the top allows you to rotate the group.
+The Circle on the top allows you to rotate the group.<br/>
+Holding Ctrl while dragging it will snap the rotation to increments of 15 degrees.

 The Squares on the corners change X and Y scale at the same time.

-The Diamonds on the edges change scale for one component at the time.
+The Diamonds on the edges change scale for one component at the time.<br/>
+Holding Ctrl while dragging them will preserve the aspect ratio.

 ## Actual Shapes